Kyuunex/DiscordLinuxGoLiveAudioWorkaroundBot/README.md

 <details>
   <summary>Backstory</summary>

-It's been over a year since Go Live was rolled out for Linux users of Discord, but as of 2021/05/04, they still haven't fixed the issue where audio is not being captured from the application that is being streamed.
+It's been a very very long time since Go Live was rolled out for Linux users of Discord, but as of 2023/03/31, they still haven't fixed the issue where audio is not being captured from the application that is being streamed.
 You can call this a missing feature if you really want to be technical, but an 'average' end user will disagree.

-In fact, they actually denied my bug report
+My bug report was denied on their Discord Testers server
 ![](https://i.imgur.com/nBfuX4q.png)
 with the following reason
 ![](https://i.imgur.com/qMBF3PP.png)

-I would have been happy if they at least gave us some sort of workaround, like starting a capture from an automatically created sink and telling us to divert app audio to it, and it will be sent the same way the Go Live audio is sent, but nope.
+I would have been happy if they at least gave us some sort of workaround, like starting a capture from an automatically created sink and telling us to divert app audio to it, and it will be sent the same way the Go Live audio is sent, but nothing of sort was ever rolled out.

+These reasons + trying many other methods I detail at the bottom of this readme and the fact that I am a somewhat experienced Discord bot developer inspired me to make this bot.

 </details>

-So, a while ago, I wrote a workaround bot.
-This bot will allow you to stream audio through it.
+So, this is a Discord bot that will allow you to stream application audio through it to a voice channel the exact same way those music bots do.

-The advantages of using this rather than using audio routing solutions through microphone input of discord are that:
+The advantages of using this rather than using audio routing solutions through microphone input of Discord are that:
-1. discord mic input is encoded in mono, while bots can stream stereo audio.
+1. Discord mic input is encoded in mono, while bots can stream stereo audio.
 Mono audio sounds terrible, especially if you are streaming a rhythm game like osu!
 2. You will need to give up noise suppression etc when doing it through the mic.
 3. Allow the end user audio level adjustment of the stream audio and your voice individually.
-4. Not everyone wants to listen to your stream, so, they won't be forced to listen to it.

-To clarify, this bot will stream the audio to a voice channel the exact same way those music bots do.
+4. End users who don't want to listen to your stream can just mute the bot.

 ---

 ## Installation Instructions

-1. Literally get the .py file from this repo, name it what you want and put it in your PATH if you want to.
+1. Pick a .py file from this repo, name it what you want and put it in your PATH if you want to.
-   + The py file with classic in the name uses old style commands, scraping messages for, prefixes.
+    + `go-live-bot-classic.py` -- uses old style prefixed commands, scraping messages.
-   + The py file without classic in the name uses slash commands. **(This one is still work in progress.
+    + `go-live-bot-slash.py` -- uses slash commands. **(This one is still work in progress.
 Use classic.)**
+2. Make the file executable `chmod +x go-live-bot-classic.py`
-2. Install discord.py 2.0 with voice support: `pip3 install discord.py[voice]==2.0.1`
+3. Install discord.py 2.x with voice support: `pip3 install discord.py==2.2.2`
     + You may also need to install `PyNaCl` using: `pip3 install PyNaCl`
-3. Make sure you have `ffmpeg` and `pavucontrol` installed.
+4. Make sure you have `ffmpeg` and `pavucontrol` installed.
-4. Set `GOLIVE_BOT_TOKEN` env var with the bot token.
+5. Set `GOLIVE_BOT_TOKEN` environment variable with the bot token.

-In case you don't know, to get a bot token, register a new app [here](https://discord.com/developers/applications), create a bot, and copy the token. not the client secret. the token.
+To get a bot token, register a new app [here](https://discord.com/developers/applications), create a bot, and copy the token (not the client secret).
-You also need to enable MESSAGE CONTENT intent for the classic command version and SERVER MEMBERS intent for being able to use the join commands in DMs without specifying a channel ID.
+You also need to enable `MESSAGE CONTENT` intent for the classic command version and `SERVER MEMBERS` intent for being able to use the join commands in DMs without specifying a channel ID.

 ## How to use
 1. Using the commands bellow, make a virtual audio sink named `STREAM_AUDIO`